 - Almost all bundt cakes can also be made in traditional cake pans — however, sometimes there are good reasons to go for the bundt.

-I love the look of a bundt cake, and the endless possibilities of flavors that the pan can hold and mold.
+I love the look of a bundt cake, and the endless possibilities of flavors that the pan can mold.

 Since eggnog is deliciously creamy and rich, I knew it would easily lend itself to this pound-cake-like batter I made for this recipe.